diagrid-labs/catalyst-pizza-demo/README.md

 #### Diagrid Catalyst

-Diagrid Catalyst provides serverless Dapr that enables developers to use the Dapr APIs like workflow, pub/sub messaging, service invocation, and state management from anywhere.
-Diagrid also has managed resources for state management, pub/sub messaging, and workflow, which are all used in this solution.
+Diagrid Catalyst provides serverless Dapr APIs that enables developers to quickly build distributed applications with workflow, pub/sub messaging, service invocation, and state management capabilities.
+Diagrid also provides managed infrastructure for storing data in a key/value store, pub/sub messaging, and workflow, which are all used in this solution.

  The [Diagrid CLI](https://docs.diagrid.io/catalyst/references/cli-reference/intro) is used to configure the resources and run the .NET services locally.